reactioncommerce/reaction-docs/public-docs/swag-shop-03-custom-styling.md

       .....
     }
   ```
 3. Refresh the webpage for the changes to load.
+If you are running on a Windows operating system, you may need to refresh your container before refreshing the webpage.

 ## Styling a new component